 Blue: Got the blues?
 It’s time to embrace intense the brightest cobalt shades, which will really stand out next to your skin.
 If you want to do a baby or heather blue, you need to make sure there isn’t too much of a white undertone to the formula.

 Nude: When it comes to picking out the best nude for you, cream and beige nail polishes with sheer, jellylike formulas win again.
-Elle says that when she’s worked with Kerry Washington, she picked OPI’s “Samoan Sand,” pictured above, for the perfect nude shade.
+Elle says that when she’s worked with Kerry Washington, she picked OPI’s “Samoan Sand,” pictured below, for the perfect nude shade.

 Red: While almost every red looks amazing with dark skin tones, Lippmann says that deep reds work well with darker skin tones and give “a slight variation.”
 Think full, rich shades that you might find in gemstones or a glass of amazing red wine.